7.62×25mm Tokarev: Notable variants

-Firearms and Service Use
+Firearms and service use

 The most notable use of this cartridge was in the Tokarev TT-33 pistol, which was the Soviet Union's standard service pistol from the early 1930s until the mid-1950s.
 It was also used in the Yugoslavian Zastava M57 pistol, and the Czech ČZ vz.
 52, which was the standard Czech service pistol from 1952 until 1982.
+Norinco of China makes a line of Sig-Sauer clones including the NP762 chambered in 7.62×25mm Tokarev.
 In addition, the cartridge was used in numerous submachine guns, including the Soviet PPD-40, PPSh-41, and PPS-43, the Russian PP-19 Bizon, the East German WG66, the Czech Sa 24 and Sa 26.
-Norinco of China makes a line of Sig-Sauer clones including the NP762 chambered in 7.62×25mm Tokarev.

 One of the strangest weapons attempted for this cartridge was the LAD light machine gun (5.6 kg empty weight, 960 mm length), developed the Soviet designers V.F.
 Lyuty, N.M.
 Afanasyev and V.S.
 Daykin during 1942–1943.
 Only two prototypes were built and it was not accepted for service.